-NEWS RELEASE: Governor vetoes eight billsPosted on Jul 14, 2015 in Latest News, Newsroom, Press Releases
+NEWS RELEASE: Governor vetoes eight billsPosted on Jul 14, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Governor David Ige today vetoed eight bills and sent his statements of objections to the house and senate leadership.
 The governor’s veto messages may be found here.